COMMITTEE MEETINGS & PROGRESS REPORT

 COMMITTEE MEETING FORMS

 The second one is a departmental form that helps us keep track of your committee meetings and of your progress.
-You will pick up this form from Dixie before each meeting, give it to your committee chair to complete, keep a copy for yourself and return the original to Dixie.
+You will pick up this form from Dixie before each meeting, give it to your committee chair to complete, keep a copy for yourself and return the original to Dixie

 DISSERTATION COMMITTEE SELECTION

 The doctoral dissertation committee should consist of no fewer than five people, at least one of whom shall be named the dissertation advisor and one your committee chair.
 A majority of each dissertation committee must be regular members of the graduate faculty.
 At least four of the committee members must be members of the Department (either primary or joint faculty).
 After your committee is recorded, please let Dixie know of any subsequent additions or substitutions of a Faculty member on your committee.
+This should be done by the first day of Fall classes starting your 3rd year in graduate school for PhD students and the 2nd year for MD/PhD students.

 The thesis committee chair will be a department faculty member different than the research advisor.
 The duties of the thesis committee chair are as follows: